incubyte/incubyte.github.io/content/blog/standup.md

 ##### Too granular

 "I worked on the order class and implemented that method", "I worked on liquibase scripts", nobody cares and should care about that.
-Make it abstract enough as if the recipients are non devs.
+Make it abstract enough as if the recipients are non-developers.
 The meeting is for the project, not yourself.
 Don't go too technical.

 Focus on the task or story's completeness or challenge.